We all know the success the Mets have had on Opening Day since losing eight of their first nine.

-But having attended the last 17 home openers, and 18 overall (the Mets are 13-5 when I’ve been there), I wondered how they’ve done in their first home game over the years.
+But having attended every home opener from 2000-19 (2021 gets an asterisk because of limited tickets) and 21 overall (the Mets are 15-6 when I’ve been there), I wondered how they’ve done in their first home game over the years.
 So I crunched the numbers …

 One of the more interesting openers to me was in 1997, when the Mets (and Yankees) opened with doubleheaders because of rain in New York (amazing that both the Mets and Yankees were scheduled to open at home on the same day, too).
 This twin bill was news to me because, as a junior in college in Indiana in the spring of ’97, I guess I didn’t follow the day-to-day ins and outs of the season as closely as I do now.

-The Mets opened at home this year on a Friday for just the second time since 1995 (2011 was the other).
-They’re 5-5 opening up their home schedule on a Friday and have won five of their last seven.
+The Mets opened at home this year on a Thursday for fifth time.
+Monday leads the days of the week, with 23 instances — seven times more than any other day (Tuesday).
+They’re 4-1 opening up their home schedule on a Thursday, having done so in 1980, 2012, ’18, ’19 and ’21.
 The full day-by-day breakdown:

 Then there are the opponents.
 The Expos/Nationals have been the most frequent denizens of the opposite dugout, standing on the third-base line 11 times.
 In all, 12 different teams have appeared: